fabianishere/nitrogen/README.markdown

 * 	**Error in plugin?**

-	No problem, `FaabBB` 3 will report this error to the logs and to the administrator/administrators, but will not show it, instead it will show a customizable error page.
+	No problem, `FaabBB` 3 will report this error to the logs.
 * 	**Class library**

 	`FaabBB` 3 provides many classes in it's own class library, this